Frequently Asked Questions (FAQs)

 - PSA’s Privacy Policy describes how we collect, store, and use personal information.
 This policy is periodically updated.

-If I am a current federal executive branch employee, how do the government ethics restrictions and gift rules apply to me as a PSA user?
+If I am a current federal executive, legislative, or judicial branch employee, how do the government ethics restrictions and gift rules apply to me as a PSA user?

-- To become a PSA user, you will be required to confirm that you have reviewed PSA’s product offerings and you confirm that acceptance of the products will not violate any of your agency/organization internal ethics or compliance policies or any applicable federal, state or local laws.
+- To become a PSA user, you will be required to confirm that you have reviewed PSA’s product offerings and acceptance of the products does not violate any of your agency/organization internal ethics or compliance policies or any applicable federal, state, or local laws.

 If I am a current state, local, tribal, or territorial employee, how do the government ethics restrictions and gift rules apply to me as a PSA user?

-- Each agency has its own applicable restrictions and you should consult with your designated agency ethics officer for guidance on your individual ethics obligations and responsibilities.
+- Each agency has its own applicable rules and restrictions.
+You should consult with your designated agency ethics officer for guidance on your individual ethics obligations and responsibilities.

-- To become a PSA user, you will be required to confirm that you have reviewed PSA’s product offerings and you confirm that acceptance of the products will not violate any of your agency/organization internal ethics or compliance policies or any applicable federal, state or local laws.
+- To become a PSA user, you will be required to confirm that you have reviewed PSA’s product offerings and acceptance of the products does not violate any of your agency/organization internal ethics or compliance policies or any applicable federal, state, or local laws.

-- To become a PSA user, you must be a current or former public servant, as in our website disclaimer.
-Some of our third-party service providers, however, may offer discounted services to others beyond the PSA user at their discretion, and we defer to such service providers to describe the parameters and conditions of their discounted services.
+- To become a PSA user, you must be a current or former public servant, as described in our website disclaimer.
+Some of our third-party service providers, however, offer discounted services to others beyond the PSA user at their discretion, and we defer to such service providers to describe the parameters and conditions applicable to their discounted services.

-Is PSA a response to the current Administration’s government reform agenda?
+Is PSA a response to the current Administration’s government agenda?

-- We are fully nonpartisan and believe in common-sense reform.
-However, that reform is not created through politicization, harassment, intimidation, or threats of violence.
+- We are a nonpartisan organization that believes in common-sense reform.
+However, that reform is not created through threats of violence, harassment, intimidation, or unwarranted interference.
 Yet today, thousands of public servants — and their families — are experiencing exactly that.
 This is dangerous no matter who holds power.

 What are PSA users paying for and why does PSA charge fees?

-- First and foremost, PSA is a mission-based organization, and we will always strive to keep fees as low as possible.
+- PSA is first and foremost a mission-based organization.
+We will always strive to keep fees as low as possible.

 Does PSA get paid for connecting its users with third-party services?

 Is PSA a nonprofit?
-What does it do with any profit it generates?
+What does it do with the profit it generates?

-- PSA will reinvest profit back into the business, including to further lower the per-user costs of PSA resources and services.
+- PSA reinvests profit back into the organization, including to lower per-user costs.

 What is the Foundation for Powering Public Service?

-- Our team is composed of former public servants who have worked on behalf of the American people across a broad range of roles.
+- Our team is comprised of former public servants who have worked on behalf of the American people across a broad range of roles.

 - We are advised by a bipartisan group of experts, including attorneys, business leaders, and current and former law enforcement officials.